 10 Famous Art Pieces Inspired By Nature

 Nature is what moves us.
 It's why we plant 10 trees for each item purchased in our store.
+Because we plant these trees all over the world, our team has been able to see so many different natural environments - it inspires us!
 And we're not alone in this feeling.

 Humans have longed to create since the beginning of their existence, and have always drawn inspiration from nature in some way, shape, or form — whether as cavemen drawing animals on walls or modern performance artists making a statement about the conservation of the earth.

 Nature is the greatest inspiration to see beauty in the world, and draw attention to some of the most pressing matters in human and environmental affairs.
 With art as a lens, we can learn to change the world.
 Here are 10 famous artworks inspired by nature: